 Yahoo’s Carol Bartz didn’t curse once.
 In fact, the tech giant’s CEO, known for her bombast, was particularly subdued during her appearance yesterday at the Web 2.0 Summit in San Francisco.

-A subdued Bartz took the stage at the Web 2.0 Summit in San Francisco on Tuesday (Nov.
-16), as the Yahoo CEO fended off questions about her company's strategy, future and possible sale.
-The typically bombastic Bartz declined to comment on a much rumored private equity buyout, and would not touch questions about a possible partnership with AOL.
+She generally fended off questions about her company’s strategy, future and possible sale.
+Bartz declined to comment on a much rumored private equity buyout, and she would not touch questions about a possible partnership with AOL.

 “I love being a public company CEO,” Bartz said.
 “Put that down…one of the rules of a CEO is you can’t comment on mergers.
 I won’t.”

 Instead, Bartz stuck to the company’s seemingly new mantra, which is much like one it has employed for the past decade and a half — that Yahoo is about personalized services.

 Of course, Yahoo was one of the first companies to push personalization when it launched MyYahoo years ago.
 According to Bartz, Yahoo delivers 6 million personalized versions of its home page each day, based on user-registration information and data based on users’ surfing.